SNOWLINE ANNOUNCES GRADUATION TO THE TORONTO STOCK EXCHANGE

 QUALIFIED PERSON

-All other information in this news release has been prepared under the supervision of, verified and approved by Thomas K. Branson, M.Sc., P. Geo., VP Exploration of Snowline, as a qualified person for the purposes of NI 43-101.
+Information in this news release has been prepared under supervision of and approved by Thomas Branson, M.Sc., P. Geo., VP Exploration for Snowline, as Qualified Person for the purposes of NI 43-101.

 ON BEHALF OF THE BOARD